Migrating from Tokyo 1 to Tokyo 2

 You will be able to set up your new Linodes in Tokyo 2 and verify that they run normally before you remove your Tokyo 1 Linodes.

-When you have verified that your Tokyo 2 Linodes work, you can update your DNS records.
-Updating your DNS records will gracefully direct your users to your new servers without downtime.
+To move your customers to your new Tokyo 2 servers, you can update your DNS records with your new Tokyo 2 IP addresses.
+You can keep your Tokyo 1 servers running while you update your DNS.
+Updating your DNS records in this way will gracefully direct your users to your new servers without downtime.

 To clone a Linode, follow these steps: